mpdroog/rootdev-home/README.md

  of security issues lately;
 * Less code == Less security issues, only have to watch the Go security announcements (and those are small and few);

+Note on listener:
+The server by default listens on `*:8022` to the world.
+So a proxy in front is necessary to make it available on port 80.

+Environment variables:
+* MAILGUN_DOMAIN
+* MAILGUN_APIKEY
+* MAILGUN_PUBLICAPIKEY